 Soon after IBM introduced modern mainframes, it became apparent that the mainframe needed to interact with human operators and perform general business processing in real time.
 This required a different kind of processing involving short and fast units of work that interacted with a screen–called transaction processing.
-A little later, someone added the idea of data integrity and
+A little later, someone added the idea of data integrity and atomic transactions to the feature set.
+IBM created two distinct types of transaction processors to meet these needs; the Customer Information Control System (CICS) and Information Management Systems/Transaction Manager (IMS/TM).
+To manage, protect and organize data, Information Management System/Database (IMS/DB) and DB2 were born.
+This tip highlights the history and explains the advantages and disadvantages of these popular systems.

 Customer Information Control System (CICS)